Kenyan Premier League

-The Kenyan Premier League (KPL), officially known as the SportPesa League, is a professional league for men's football clubs in Kenya.
-Standing at the top of the Kenyan football league system, the league was formed in 1963 under the Kenya Football Federation but is now controlled by the Football Kenya Federation.
+The Kenyan Premier League (KPL), also the FKF Premier League, officially known as the SportPesa League, is a professional league for men's football clubs in Kenya.
+Standing at the top of the Kenyan football league system, the league was formed in 1963 under the Kenya Football Federation, but is now controlled by the Football Kenya Federation.
 It is contested by 18 clubs and operates on a promotion and relegation system with the Kenyan National Super League.
-Kenya Police are the current champions, having won the 2024–25 season.
+Gor Mahia are the current champions, having won the 2025–26 season.

 The league was mostly stable until the late 1990s and since then its performance had been considered below average, with many of the league's clubs having little or no finances to support themselves.
 However, when SuperSport became an official league partner, the league has taken on a more serious role with teams becoming professional and the majority of the clubs managing to get kit sponsorships.
 This saw the level of competition improve compared to past.